vdzk/mindofapollo/public/about.md

 ## How is this different from Kialo?
 The primary function of Kialo is collecting arguments and letting readers form their independent opinions.
-It has a popular vote feature, but the voters are not even required to read any of the arguments to cast their vote, so it's of little significance.
+It has a popular vote feature, but the voters are not even required to read any of the arguments to cast their vote.
+These votes can't be challenged and will effect the scores forever.
+Hence Kialo scores tell us very little about how confident we should be about the claims discussed.

 In contrast, in the Mind of Apollo, the scores are derived automatically based on the whole argument structure below each claim.
 These scores are deeply justified, platform-wide conclusions rather than opinions of individual users that have questionable depth.
 + Why having a single score per claim / argument is important?